 Building in Wagoner County

 Wagoner County is excited to have you building in our community!
 To ensure construction methods are at the highest quality possible, our inspectors follow guidance provided by the International Building Code (IBC) and Residential Building Code (RBC) to inspect residential construction, renovation, and commercial construction in Wagoner County.

 The Building Inspector is authorized under Oklahoma State Statute Title 19 Section 866.26-866.27, to oversee the implementation of building and construction codes.
 Anyone in Wagoner County unincorporated is to apply for a building permit unless exempt in accordance with state statute.

-In addition to the IBC and RBC, Mr. Lively also utilizes the following inspection requirements when inspecting building and construction:
+In addition to the IBC and RBC, the building inspector Mr. Lively also utilizes the following inspection requirements when inspecting building and construction:

 Small Lot EPA Guidance

 If driveway culvert sizing is not provided to the builder via the neighborhood development plans, then contact the Wagoner County Commissioner’s office for your district to get appropriate sizing.
 If installing a driveway culvert directly on a section-line county roadway, County crews must size and would prefer to install.